Working with Codeberg's CI

 Codeberg provides a Woodpecker CI instance at ci.codeberg.org.

 Onboarding requires a few manual steps, as to prevent the abuse of Codeberg's limited resources.
 You will need to request access by filling out this form.
-Eventually, a Codeberg volunteer will review your request and grant you access.
+After submitting, a Codeberg volunteer will review your request and grant you access if your use case is appropriate.

 In order to ensure a fast approval, please take a minute to read about the criteria that your project has to adhere to.

-After your request gets approved, you will be able to login to ci.codeberg.org.
+If your request gets approved, you will be able to login to ci.codeberg.org via your Codeberg account.
 To start builds for your repository, you must enable them in Woodpecker specifically using https://ci.codeberg.org/repos/add.
+Repositories owned by your codeberg account should automatically be available as options to select.

 Caveats